chzvz/usb-auto-sync/README.md

 # Format if needed (erases all data from drive!)

-- -L sets label to 'MYBACKUP'

 Format to EXT4:
 ```
 sudo umount /dev/sda1
 sudo mkfs.ext4 -L MYBACKUP /dev/sda1
-### Replace sda1 with name of your USB, which you can find with lsblk.
+# Replace sda1 with name of your USB, which you can find with lsblk.
 ```
 Format to NTFS:
 ```
 sudo umount /dev/sda1
 sudo mkfs.ntfs -f -L MYBACKUP /dev/sda1
-### Replace sda1 with name of your USB, which you can find with lsblk.
+# Replace sda1 with name of your USB, which you can find with lsblk.
 ```
+- -L sets label to 'MYBACKUP'

 # Installation